Siemens-Healthineers/K2s/addons/security/README.md

   chrome://net-internals/#hsts
   ```

-  and deleting the settings for your site.
+  and deleting the settings for your site (i.e. in our case: `k2s.cluster.local`)